zarlicho/engnovel-Scrape/README.md

 # engnovel-Scrape
-this project for scraping novel web.

-can take novel status such as novel description, Rating, all chapter and others
+This project is useful for getting information from a novel such as novel status, description, author, rating and all chapters. this project uses selenium and requests which will shorten a script.

 ## installation